yU93r/SteamEmu/post_build/README.release.md

 ## Portable saves:

-If you decided to use local saves by specifying the parameter `local_save_path` inside your local `steam_settings/configs.user.ini`, the emu will completely ignore the global settings folder, allowing a full portable behavior
+If you want to use local/portable saves, specify the parameter `local_save_path` inside your local `steam_settings/configs.user.ini`, the emu will completely ignore the global settings folder, allowing a full portable behavior

 ---